github/docs/content/actions/managing-workflow-runs/disabling-and-enabling-a-workflow.md

 {% data reusables.actions.enterprise-beta %}
 {% data reusables.actions.enterprise-github-hosted-runners %}

 Disabling a workflow allows you to stop a workflow from being triggered without having to delete the file from the repo.
 You can easily re-enable the workflow again on {% data variables.product.prodname_dotcom %}.
+You can also disable and enable a workflow using the REST API.
+For more information, see the "[Actions REST API](/rest/reference/actions#workflows)."

 Temporarily disabling a workflow can be useful in many scenarios.
 These are a few examples where disabling a workflow might be helpful: